loosewheel/lwcomputers/readme.txt

 accessed as "/<mount>".
 The mount will be the label of the floppy or "floppy_<id>" if the label isn't set.

 If a computer is moved it retains its id and hard drive data.
-If a computer or floppy is disposed of the disk's folder in the world save remains.

 The mod supports the following settings: